Skip to content

 DSCR loans are not consumer products.
 That means typical consumer protections don't apply, including the ban on prepayment penalties.
 Take your time to read the loan's terms before you invest.

-Short Comparison of DSCR Loans with Other Loan Types:
+Quick Comparison of DSCR Loans vs Other Loans:

 DSCR Loan Qualifications